SteMat9787/SteMat9787.github.io/docs/index.md

 ---
 layout: home
 author_profile: true
-title: “Experience rewires the brain.
-My work investigates how.”
+title: Experience rewires the brain.
+My work investigates how.
 show_excerpts: true    # shows a snippet + date
 ---
 I am a cognitive neuroscientist interested in how life experiences — such as sensory deprivation, bilingualism, and sign language — shape the way we represent and organise concepts in the mind.